Members visit free all year! Join or renew today.

 Avoid the line!Print your ticketsat home.

-The oldest bat in our colony was born at the Lincoln Children’s Zoo in Nebraska on June 11, 1998; her name is Batooka, and she is the only bat in our group to have her own name.
+The oldest bat in our colony was born at the Lincoln Children’s Zoo in Nebraska on June 28, 1994; her name is Batooka.
 About half of the bats in the colony were imported from the Gerald Durrell Endemic Wildlife Sanctuary in Mauritius on October 2, 2013.
-The remaining bats were all born here at the Philadelphia Zoo; the youngest bat was born on November 20, 2015.
+The remaining bats were all born here at Philadelphia Zoo; the youngest bat was born on August 12, 2016.

 In 2013, two members of Philadelphia Zoo's conservation team traveled to Rodrigues, the principle island of the Republic of Mauritius, to accompany the bats on their long journey to the United States.
 They kept a blog to highlight their adventures overseas!